Sean Chandler: Professional career

+Pre-draft

-Coming out of Temple, Chandler was invited to the NFL Scouting Combine and was projected to be either a late-round or priority undrafted free agent selection in the 2018 NFL Draft.
+Coming out of Temple, Chandler was invited to the NFL Scouting Combine and was projected to be either a late-round or priority undrafted free agent selection in the 2018 NFL draft.

 New York Giants

 After going undrafted in the 2018 NFL Draft, Chandler signed with the New York Giants as a rookie free agent on May 10, 2018.
 After a strong preseason, Chandler made the Giant's final 53-man roster.

 On November 5, 2019, Chandler was waived by the Giants and re-signed to the practice squad.
 On December 10, he was re-signed to the active roster.

 On September 6, 2020, Chandler was waived by the Giants, and was signed to the team's practice squad two days later.
 He was elevated to the active roster on September 14 for the team's week 1 game against the Pittsburgh Steelers, and reverted to the practice squad the next day.
 He was elevated again on September 19 for the team's week 2 game against the Chicago Bears, and reverted to the practice squad again after the game.
 He was promoted to the active roster on October 2, 2020, but waived four days later and re-signed to the practice squad on October 8.